Horbenkodev/hugo-blog/content/posts/emotionally-intelligent-design-why-you-need-it-in-your-mobile-app/index.md

 publishDate: 2018-06-26T00:00:00.000Z
 image: Emotional-ux.jpg
 og_image: Emotional-ux.jpg
-description: We use various applications every day - document management, driving assistance, dictionaries, workout tracking, brain puzzles, local weather, barcode scanners.
-There are as many apps in App Store and Google Play as stars in the sky.
-Now think of the applications that are now in your smartphone.
-Can you name at least 5 reasons why you have chosen the app that you use now over the other?
+description: We use various apps daily, from document management to weather tracking, with countless options in the Google Play.
+Can you name five reasons why you chose the apps?
 promote:
   promote: false
 top: false